Mountain Bike Elbow Pain: 9 Causes [Advanced Techniques]

 Poor Body Position and Technique

-Poor body position and technique are also leading causes of elbow pain among mountain bikers.
+Poor body position and technique are also leading causes of elbow pain and shoulder pain among mountain bikers.
 Cyclists who cycle with poor body position and technique may strain their elbows, leading to pain and discomfort.
 Some of the imperfect body positions and techniques include:

 • Excessive elbow bending.